Lattice QCD study of the $K^*(892)$ resonance at the physical point: Finite volume spectra

 has the much smaller dimension $4 N_{ev} T \times 4 N_{ev} T$.
 Since typically $N_{ev} \ll 3L^3$, the perambulator can be computed and stored with affordable cost.
 The smeared quark propagator is then constructed from the eigenvectors and perambulators: $\mathcal{G} = V \mathcal{P} V^\dagger$.

 The smeared quark propagator $\mathcal{G}$ is effectively an all-to-all propagator.
 This property greatly facilitates the calculation of quark-annihilation diagrams, such as the diagrams $H$ and $T$ in Fig.~\ref{fig:quark-flow}.
 It also enables the efficient calculation of the correlation matrix involving many interpolating operators and improve precision comparing to the conventional point- and wall-source.
-The light and strange perambulators used in this work are previously obtained and successfully utilized in several processes~\cite{Yi:2025bnh,Shi:2025ogt, Yan:2025mdm,Wang:2025hew,Xing:2025uai, Yan:2024yuq,Yan:2024gwp, Meng:2024nyo,Meng:2024gpd} in hadron spectrum.
+The configurations and perambulators used in this work have been successfully utilized in many studies, see, e.g., ~\cite{Yi:2025bnh,Shi:2025ogt, Yan:2025mdm,Wang:2025hew,Xing:2025uai, Yan:2024yuq,Yan:2024gwp,Liu:2026gxr} in hadron spectrum.